 Gut-Behrami then drove tactically, chose the right line and recorded the best time.
 Goggia, who started the race as the favorite, drove rather cautiously and came in second.
 Venier came with number 18.
 The Tyrolean was initially behind the leader, but then distanced Gut-Behrami in the lower part by a good six tenths of a second and thus moved up to the top.

 “It’s one of the best feelings when you reach the finish line and see the number one light up,” said the winner.
-The long wait after Shiffrin and Suter’s rides didn’t really bother them, says Venier.
+The long wait following Shiffrin and Suter’s rides didn’t really bother them, says Venier.
 “It wasn’t that easy, but I looked at every fall and had to know how it happened.
 That they were mistakes that I shouldn’t have made.
 I was well prepared for it.”
-The Tyrolean said about her current form: “You can see that it pays off if you stick with it.”
+The Tyrolean said regarding her current form: “You can see that it pays off if you stick with it.”
 Above all, she is now more stable in her head and can start with more confidence.

 Ager also knew how to impress and was happy to share the podium place.
 “It’s nice, five people are happy instead of three,” said the Tyrolean.
 She “simply showed a run without any major blunders.
 I always said I needed patience and I just have to keep going.
 At some point the day will come when it works.”
 Ager also saw Venier, who was two years older, as a bit of a role model.
 “She had a long dry spell, kept going – and now it’s working.”